-It is expected that the school development will be well underway by the time the Academy Proposer is selected.
-Proposers may not, therefore, have the opportunity for involvement in the development of the building until the later stages of the process.
+It is possible that the school design and build process will already be underway by the time the Academy Proposer is selected.
+Proposers may not, therefore, have the opportunity for involvement in the planning and design of the building until the later stages of the process.